 Now that the word was out, buzz and excitement grew as people looked forward to the magical park that Walt’s incredible imagination would create.
 After the fame of his films and the popularity of Disneyland, Florida residents knew that this was going to mean huge changes to not only Orlando, but to Florida as a whole.
 Sadly, Walt never lived to see this dream fully realized, as he passed away in 1966, before construction on the park had even begun.

 Today, Walt Disney World is home to four theme parks, two water parks, and more than 25 hotels.
-It continues to grow and change with new attractions and lands added regularly, like TRON coming to the Magic Kingdom, and Star Wars: Galaxy’s Edge opening this summer at Disney’s Hollywood Studios.
+It continues to grow and change with new attractions and lands added regularly, like TRON coming to the Magic Kingdom, and the EPCOT transformation.
 This location has truly taken Florida by storm as it is now one of the most visited tourist attractions in the world.

 What do you think about Walt’s secretive deals?
 Let us know in the comments below!